shuzhao-li-lab/PythonCentricPipelineForMetabolomics/README.md

             },
         ...
 ```
-Would result in the "sample_type" field being populated with "qstd" if any of the substrings are observed in either the "File Name" or "Sample ID" fields in the csv file.
+would result in the "sample_type" field being populated with "qstd" if any of the substrings are observed in either the "File Name" or "Sample ID" fields in the csv file.

 If multiple key: value pairs are true, the specified value is added only once; however, multiple different matches will be concatenated using "_".
 Thus if something matches the qstd and blank definitions, the type would become "qstd_blank".